AxlFullbuster/Rock-Paper-Scissors/README.txt

 any input on this would be appreciated.
 Once the games are finished the program will ask if you would like your scores, you can accept or decline this request.

-If compiling the program gives you a "no such file found" error try this: g++ 'RPS Game.cpp', if you know how to fix this please let me know.

 That's all!
 I Hope it provides some entertainment.